dew-uff/speedupy_experiments/04benchproglangs/04benchpl_exp07_metropolis_hastings/README.md

 # Metropolis Hastings Experiment

+## Experiment dependencies
+This experiment has the following dependency: numpy

+To install it, execute: **pip install numpy**

+## Trials Used in the Article
 The five trials used on the memoization techniques article use the same script **metropolis_hastings.py** with the following inputs:

 - **75000**